 Bar HL is my brand.
 It is not just a tool used to indicate ownership of livestock, but as an only and adopted child it has grounded me and given me direction in my life.
 Living in rural Southeastern Montana, I am surrounded by ranching and brands.
 Bar HL is now my brand.
 It carries a journey and a history within its lines, it’s something that I am connected to and can creatively influence its future.
 Someday it will belong to my daughter.
 A brand for me is not just a hot iron on a hide; it is an identifying mark that relates to clothing, tools, paper, brushes, breeds of horses and chickens, kinds of flowers and so many other things that I am wildly picky about.

 My ideas for what I create are as diverse as my interests.
-All of my engravings on clay board include animals, and I try my best to capture the life and spirit of each animal.
+Almost all of my engravings on clay board include animals, and I try my best to capture the life and spirit of each animal.
 I pay particular attention to the eyes.
-I carry a camera around with me often to capture the beauty of my world that I live in.
+I carry a camera around with me often to capture my world that I live in.
 Every photo has a story to tell, some stay photos; others become reference images for my paintings.
 I am ever so lucky to teach high school art; from day to day I have the luxury of working in at least 5 or 6 different mediums.
-Choosing just one is like asking an art teacher “whats your favorite color?”
+Choosing just one is like asking an art teacher “what’s your favorite color?”
 It is almost impossible question to answer, I love them all, I love art!

 Many of my painted works include boots, of every size and color.
 As a teen in the 90’s when colored jeans and boots were in, one could say that it looked like a rainbow exploded in my closet.
 That love of colorful western fashion spilled over into my passion for rodeo queen pageants, where colorful clothes and boots come into play, encrusted with sequins an rhinestones.
 The queen world is full of feminine color, smart cowgirls, and amazingly intricate details.
 Not only have I been involved in the pageantry of the rodeo world as a queen, but also as a dust or mud covered contestant, competing in several events.
 Now I’m married to a former saddle bronc rider turned team roper.
 Not surprisingly, I love to paint and create rodeo images, ranching, and the western equine world.